-Our charter provides that the Company may reimburse the Adviser for the cost of Administrative Services performed by it on behalf of the Company; provided, however, the reimbursement will be an amount equal to the lower of the Adviser's actual cost or the amount the Company would be required to pay third parties for the provision of comparable administrative services in the same geographic location; and provided, further, that such costs are reasonably allocated to the Company on the basis of assets, revenues, time records or other methods conforming with generally accepted accounting principles.
+Our charter provides that we may reimburse the Adviser for the cost of Administrative Services performed by it on our behalf; provided, however, the reimbursement will be an amount equal to the lower of the Adviser's actual cost or the amount we would be required to pay third parties for the provision of comparable administrative services in the same geographic location; and provided, further, that such costs are reasonably allocated to us on the basis of assets, revenues, time records or other methods conforming with generally accepted accounting principles.
 No reimbursement is permitted for services for which the Adviser is entitled to compensation by way of a separate fee.